 Perfectly Portioned Nutrition is a meal-prep and nutrition company owned and operated by Jessica Todd, registered dietitian nutritionist, and entrepreneur of Sandy Springs, GA.
 Jessica has been a registered and licensed dietitian for over 10 years and is currently a Clinical Assistant Professor and the Coordinated Program Director at Georgia State University, in the Department of Nutrition.
 Education, nutrition counseling and culinary nutrition has been and remains the focus of Jessica’s career path.
 Meal-prepping for clients started organically in 2017 when Jessica realized the missing piece for many of her clients was FOOD!
 Clients wanted to eat healthy but didn’t have the time or desire to cook.
 Having grown up in a restaurant, Jessica loved to cook and meal prepped for her family weekly so it was only natural to start offering this service to her clients.
 What started small, quickly grew and Jessica decided to turn her hobby into a business.
 In December of 2018, Perfectly Portioned Nutrition was born and has been producing from a commercial shared kitchen, PREP Atlanta, since February where she creates her healthy, flavorful, and perfectly portioned meals.
 Each week, her menu consists of 6 calorie-controlled, nutrient dense meals.
 Clients are wowed by the bold flavors and variety; they can attest that this isn’t your average weekly meal prep!
 Six delicious and nutritious meals are offered weekly and are delivered right to your door.
 No long trips to the grocery store, no post-prepping cleanup, no food waste.

-As FoodShare’s Director of Culinary Medicine, Michelle enjoys creatively blending the role of academic research, clinical medicine, culinary arts and community empowerment all around a kitchen table full of delicious food.
+As FoodShare’s Director of Culinary Medicine, Michelle led a blend of academic research, clinical medicine, culinary arts and community empowerment all around a kitchen table full of delicious food.
 She works to create a space for community members, health providers, and academics to collaboratively experience the tangibility of the Hippocrates quote: “Let food be thy medicine”.

 Anne VanBeber, PhD, RD, CCMS